LA is getting ripped.

-Consumer electronics are up.
+Consumer electronics are up in NYC.

-T-Mobile is back at it, with a 67% increase in their foot traffic to Metro by T-Mobile stores, and a 36% increase in their foot traffic to their standard stores.
-They seem to be making quite a play for Verizon.
-At the same time, Verizon has been heavily promoting their 5G focus, and offering consumers free phones.
-This will be a cool one to track in the coming months.
+People are going to Metro by T-Mobile stores and there’s a 36% increase in foot traffic to their standard stores.
+T-Mobile seems to be making quite a play for Verizon.
+At the same time, Verizon has been heavily promoting its 5G focus, offering consumers free phones to make the switch.

 If your foot traffic is lagging, check this out.

-Cool, so what now?
+Cool, so now what?

 Things are changing.